conspiraai/-veilcode_landing/README.md

 - Call `setLive` once you know the live embed URL (e.g., Pump.fun stream), either in `script.js` or via an inline script after the page loads (`window.setLive('https://example.com/embed')`).
 - The helper stores the URL, reveals the **NOW LIVE** badge, and swaps the placeholder for an `<iframe>` as soon as the section is visible.
+- `setLive` is exported from `script.js`, so you can import it in other modules or trigger it from the console while testing embeds.
 - Remove or replace the placeholder note below the embed card if the stream should appear immediately on load.

 ## Local development